 FSU English Professor's Literary Archive Headed for Immortality

-TALLAHASSEE, Fla. - The lifetime writings of Pulitzer Prize-winner Robert Olen Butler, an acclaimed author and professor at Florida State University, are moving in with the collections of some of history's greatest writers.
+The lifetime writings of Pulitzer Prize-winner Robert Olen Butler, an acclaimed author and professor at Florida State University, are moving in with the collections of some of history's greatest writers.
+Yale University's prestigious Beinecke Library, which holds one of the largest archives of rare books and manuscripts in the world, has purchased Butler's literary archive.

 Add your comments below